 UITV broadcast, rebroadcast and DVDs of ceremony for purchase

 Guests unable to attend the ceremony but wishing to watch their graduate participate have several options to view commencement ceremonies.
-All Spring 2014 ceremonies will be live-streamed to the web via IowaNow
+Ceremonies taking place at Carver Hawkeye Arena will be broadcast live on the UITV channel for local viewers to watch.
+All ceremonies will be rebroadcast on UITV

 within 24 hours.
 In addition each ceremony will be posted online and will be accessible via the UI YouTube

 website within 24 hours.
 Instructions for ordering a DVD copy of these or any previous commencement ceremony, can also be found on the UITV website.

 Will my name appear in the commencement program booklet?

 If you have applied for degree for the current session (i.e. May 2015), your name will appear in the commencement program booklet.
 However, if you are participating in the ceremony early, or “walking”, your name will not appear in the program booklet until the session that you actually will be completing all of your degree requirements and graduating.
 Names of all participants are announced when they cross the stage at the ceremony.